-PLEASE DO NOT ATTEND THE CLINIC IF YOU ARE SELF ISOLATING IE IF YOU HAVE HAD A COUGH OR FEVER WITHIN THE LAST 7 DAYS, HAVE BEEN IN CONTACT WITH ANYONE WITH A COUGH OR FEVER WITHIN THE LAST 14 DAYS OR IF YOU HAVE BEEN INFECTED WITH THE CORONAVIRUS.
+PLEASE DO NOT ATTEND THE CLINIC IF YOU ARE SELF ISOLATING IE IF YOU HAVE HAD A COUGH OR FEVER OR ALTERED TASTE OR SMELL WITHIN THE LAST 7 DAYS, HAVE BEEN IN CLOSE CONTACT WITH ANYONE WITH A COUGH OR FEVER OR WITH THE COVID-19 VIRUS WITHIN THE LAST 14 DAYS OR IF YOU ARE INFECTED WITH THE COVID-19 VIRUS.

 We appreciate that some of you may be concerned that your orthodontic appliance is not being checked as regularly as you are used to but please be reassured that for the vast majority of patients the worst thing that can happen with this delay is that your orthodontic treatment may (but won’t necessarily) take a little longer than we had planned.

 Here are some tips to help you take care of your teeth and appliance: